ScriptedChicken/SnapperMapper/README.md

 # Snapper Mapper #

 Ever forgotten where you've been on the bus?
-Worry no further with Get Snapper Balance!
+Worry no further with Snapper Mapper!
 And all this without entering a password.
 Just enter a card number and a CSV.

 See the presentation here --> https://docs.google.com/presentation/d/1T8KictZybdOLU_0ER96j4-8EdvlBmGsOVw8Zse55lcM/edit?usp=sharing